 All of our other income is from the mixed sources described above – all funding and income is tied to delivery of specific projects and agreed outcomes for the benefit of the local community.
 For example our youth project Blueprint100 providing work experience and career development opportunities for young people in the Creative Industries, our community development work with people in NW Dumfries and our town centre regeneration work in Dumfries.

 We currently receive no direct subsidy from Dumfries and Galloway Council (please also see notes on 100 High Street premises)

-In the year 2017-2018 all of the income we generated was spent within the local economy of D+G and the creative/cultural community – providing opportunities, works experience, community development, programming and activities for our local population.
+- In the year 2017-2018 all of the income we generated was spent within the local economy of D+G and the creative/cultural community – providing opportunities, works experience, community development, programming and activities for our local population:

 - We operate with the equivalent of 4.5 full-time Operations & Marketing staff and 2.5 full-time project staff.
 Of our 23 regular art programme freelancers, 17 are under the age of 28.

-- In addition, our café employs 11 staff, 6 under 25.
+- In addition, our café employs 6 staff.

 - The Stove has helped to bring life and vitality back into the High Street of Dumfries through a diverse programme of open events and activity.